 Key Biscayne in Miami is a huge public beach access area.
 Parking is $5–$7, or you can grab an Uber or Lyft.
 There's a magnificent paved walking/running trail along the highway with a beautiful view of the Port of Miami/cruise ships.
 There are numerous areas to relax on a white-sand beach, such as Crandon Park Beach, a two-mile beach that is one of the most popular beaches in Miami.

 If you have the time and a car, take a short, hour-long drive to Key Largo's John Pennekamp Coral Reef State Park, which is a snorkeling and kayaking hot spot right from the beach.
 The cost to rent a mask is only $2.00, and a semi-dry snorkel is a $10 purchase, yours to keep, which will come in handy on your cruise.

 When you're finished snorkeling, be sure to stop at The Fisheries Backyard in Key Largo (right on the water!) for some fresh seafood.
 I recommend the Conch Fritters and Coconut Shrimp.

 Key Biscayne Beaches and Trails

-Now that you know what to do, where to stay, and what to eat in Miami prior to your cruise, be sure to check out my popular tips on cruise cabin organization.
+Now that you know what to do, where to stay, and what to eat in Miami pre-cruise, don't miss my hot tips on cruise cabin organization.

 © 2019 Debra Roberts